kocgo/functional-programming-js-notes/README.md

 A style of building the structure and elements of computer programs—that expresses the logic of a computation without describing its control flow.
 - How to do
 - SQL, Regex

+## Functions vs Procedures

+### Function
+Set of instructions takes some input and returns a value.

+### Procedure
+Set of instructions just executes commands.